elvisscochito/webs/node.js/README.md

 * Before you used required to import a module, but nowadays you can used import and export keywords to import and export modules
 * Node have built-in modules, here's some: [link](https://nodejs.org/dist/latest-v16.x/docs/api/ "Node.js"), [link](https://www.w3schools.com/nodejs/ref_modules.asp "w3schools")
 * As you know, node.js allow create servers with http model to request and send data from itself
+* dependencies are project settings meanwhile devDependencies are project tools for development the project itself

 ---